 How to hold and eat with chopsticks

-Tips when eating with THE CHOPPERS
+Tips for eating with chopsticks

-When storing the Hashi.
 In most restaurants you will be given a stand to put the chopsticks in, so just use it.
 Never, ever put chopsticks vertically on the plate, especially on rice, because this is similar to a ceremony held at funerals in Japan.
 If you don't see a support, as in the case of disposable chopsticks, when you're not using the chopsticks, place it in front of you, with the end facing left.

-Do not eat directly from the plates.
 It is very common for the Japanese to leave trays full of sushi or other food for you to pick up and put on your plate, so never take food directly from the public tray and eat it, you must put it on your plate first.

-Never share food.
-This is the biggest taboo on the Japanese dinner table, never pass food to another person directly using chopsticks, because this is similar to a custom at Japanese funerals when bones are ceremoniously cremated.
-If sharing food, take it directly to the plate.
-Sometimes a chopstick is left for this purpose.
+This is the biggest taboo at a Japanese dinner table, never pass food directly to another person using chopsticks, because it resembles a custom in Japanese funerals when bones are ceremonially cremated.
+If you want to share food, put it directly on their plate.
+Sometimes there are special chopsticks left for this purpose.

-Don't mix things up.
 Avoid starting eating with chopsticks and then switching to cutlery, and also avoid using both at the same time.

-Don't cut the food.
 Most dishes come in the right size to eat, with a single mouthful.
 Yes, there will be occasions when you need to cut out large foods, but sushi, and other small things, avoid it!

 What not to do with chopsticks